 Commerce Minister Tipu Munshi inaugurated the day’s programme as the chief guest at 10am at Osmani Memorial auditorium in the capital.

 Later, a discussion on tea and tea industry was held where Commerce Minister Tipu Munshi, Expatriates’ Welfare and Overseas Employment Minister Imran Ahmed and Bangladesh Tea Board Chairman Major General Md Jahirul Islam, among others, took part.
 Later, a daylong tea exhibition was held.

-Father of the Nation Bangabandhu Sheikh Mujibur Rahman became the first Bengali chairman of the Tea Board on June 4 in 1957.
-He served as the chairman of the board till October 23 in 1958.
+On this day, Father of the Nation Bangabandhu Sheikh Mujibur Rahman became the first Bengali chairman of the Tea Board from June 4 in 1957 to October 23 in 1958.

-This decision of celebrating “National Tea Day” on June 4 was taken at a cabinet meeting on July 20 last year to commemorate the outstanding contribution of the Bangabandhu to the tea industry on his birth centenary.
+So, the decision of celebrating “National Tea Day” on June 4 was taken at a cabinet meeting on July 20 last year to commemorate the outstanding contribution of Bangabandhu to the tea industry on his birth centenary.

-Last year, 2.19 million kgs of tea was exported to 19 countries, from which the country earned about Tk 35 crore.
+Last year, 2.19 million kgs of tea was exported to 19 countries, from which the country earned around Tk 35 crore.